coolceph/vimrc/README.md

 - *My vim is ugly, it seems some color are missing*

-    You should set your env TERM=xterm-256color, you can do this by the following there ways:
+    You should set your env TERM=xterm-256color, you can do this by the following two ways:

     1) run ~/.vim/install.sh, it will set TERM to xterm-256color for bash/zsh.
 If you use other shells, you need to set TERM yourself.